usnistgov/OSCAL/docs/content/contribute/styleguide.md

 In addition to maintaining web platforms, the OSCAL project publishes resources and tools through the formal NIST data publishing process, for release through NIST's [Science Data Portal](http://data.nist.gov).
 This is appropriate for (NIST-authored) contributions that should be indexed as scientific publications, or archived as discrete data sets.

 The formal review process this entails will presumably not be a problem for works the site editors are also reviewing.
 Mechanically, the process can be lightweight, requiring nothing more than a structured metadata record with a link to a published (web-accessible) OSCAL resource.
-This record is provided and maintained in NIST's metadata repository for [Management of Institutional Data Assets](https://midas.nist.gov/)).
+This record is provided and maintained in NIST's metadata repository, MIDAS [Management of Institutional Data Assets].
+For a link to the MIDAS enty screen where listings can be created, search on the NIST Intranet with appropriate credentials.

-With NIST access credentials, consult the [Publishing Instructions on the NIST Intranet](https://inet.nist.gov/adlp/open-access-research-oar/publishing-instructions).
-If your work has undergone a formal review process (external to ours, such as for a conference or journal), it might be a <q>paper</q>.
+For more detail, with NIST access credentials, also search for Open Access Research Publishing Instructions on the NIST Intranet].
+If your work has undergone a formal review process (external to ours, such as for a conference or journal), it might be eligible to list as a <q>paper</q>.
 Even if not (that is, if published on the web site or in a repository), depending on its design and purposes, it might constitute <q>software</q> or <q>data</q>.

 Additional Resources linked at the foot of this page include a useful checklist for project documentation such as `readme` documentation.
 Nothing it describes is mandatory for all projects, but any of this guidance might apply in a given instance, and is worth considering for any project or repository, not only those published formally.